dgyordanov/transaction_api/README.md

 ## Data storage
 Transactions are stored in the memory and everything is lost when the process is stopped.
 Transactions are in a parent-child relation, so the most natural data structure seems to be a tree.
 The problem is that there is no order in such a tree.
 It means that finding a transaction will have O(n).
-A HashMap was choosen for a data structure where the transactions are stored.
+A HashMap was chosen for a data structure where the transactions are stored.
 Every transaction keeps reference to all its children, so all the children can be found easily in a recursive manner.

 Why a HashMap with key ID and value transaction is chosen as a data structure: